AbsaOSS/spark-partition-sizing/README.md

 ### repartitionByRecordCount

-Repartitionns the `DataFrame` that each partition contains roughly the provided number of records
+Repartitions the `DataFrame` that each partition contains roughly the provided number of records

 ```scala
     import za.co.absa.spark.partition.sizing.DataFramePartitioner.DataFrameFunctions